 Can I add extra classes or additional goods and/or services to my application?

 No. This would unfairly extend the scope of the original application.
 This is unfair to other traders who have viewed your published application and possibly based business decisions upon it.
-If extra goods or services need to be added, a new application will have to be filed.
+If extra goods or services need to be added, that would extend or widen what you have claimed originally, a new application will have to be filed.